 PHYS 181 Astronomy I - The Solar System 4 cr.
+(3+2)

-(3 + 2) The nature of the solar system: the Sun, planets, moons, and other bodies orbiting the Sun.
+The nature of the solar system: the Sun, planets, moons, and other bodies orbiting the Sun.
 The tools and methods of astronomy.
 The nature of the scientific methods as applied to a number of key problems from the history of astronomy.
 The motions of the sky.
 Recent findings as to the nature, orgin, and evolution of the planets.
 Laboratory work includes observations with the unaided eye and analysis of more complex observations.
 Prerequisite: High School algebra.
-Code 2 course fee.
+Code 3 course fee.

 PHYS 182 Astronomy II - Stars & Galaxies 4 cr.
-(3 + 2)
+(3+2)

 This course builds upon the concepts presented in PHYS 181.
 Covers the most recent findings as to the nature, origin, and evolution of the stars, galaxies, and the Universe itself.
 Distances and motions of the stars.
 Life cycles of stars.
 Latest findings about the cosmos.
-Laboratory work includes observatons with the unaided eye and the telescope, and analysis of more complex observations.
+Laboratory work includes observations with the unaided eye and the telescope, and analysis of more complex observations.
 Prerequisite(s): PHYS 181.
-Code 2 course fee.
+Code 3 course fee.

-PHYS 281 Conorol Physics I
+PHYS 281

 General Physics I 4 cr.
+(3+2)

-(3 + 2) Deals with composition of vectors, linear motion, kinematics, Newton's laws, work and energy, momentum, rotational motion, gravitation, simple harmonic motion, waves, and fluids.
+Deals with composition of vectors, linear motion, kinematics, Newton's laws, work and energy, momentum, rotational motion, gravitation, simple harmonic motion, waves, and fluids.
 This course is recommended for students planning to transfer to four-year institutions as engineering, physical science, pre-med, and computer science majors.
 Four years of high school mathematics and one year of high school physics are highly recommended for students enrolling in this course.
 Corequisite: MATH 265 or higher.
-Code 3 course fee.
+Code 5 course fee.

 PHYS 282 General Physics II 4 cr.
-(3 + 2)
+(3+2)

 A continuation of PHYS 281 dealing with thermodynamics, electric fields, electric potential, capacitance, AC and DC circuits, magnetic fields, induction, electromagnetic waves and Maxwell's Equations, geometric optics, and interference and diffraction.
-This course is required for all students planning to transfer to four-year institutions as engineering, physical science, premed, and computer science majors.
-Prerequisite(s): PHYS 281and MATH 265.
-Co-requisite: MATH 266.
-Corequisite: MATH 266.
-Code 3 course fee.
+This course is required for all students planning to transfer to four-year institutions as engineering, physical science, pre-med, and computer science majors.
+Prerequisite(s): PHYS 281 and MATH 265.
+Code 5 course fee.

-PHYS 283 General Physics III
+PHYS 283 General Physics III 4 cr.
+(3+2)

-Physics III 4 cr.
-(3 + 2) A continuation of calculus-based PHYS 281/ PHYS 282 (General Physics I and II) dealing with modern physics.
+A continuation of calculus-based PHYS 281/PHYS 282 (General Physics I and II) dealing with modern physics.
 Topics covered include relativity, quantum mechanics, and atomic, nuclear, and particle physics.
 This course is highly recommended for all students planning to transfer to four-year institutions as engineering or physical science majors and is also recommended for pre-med and computer science majors.
 Prerequisite(s): PHYS 282 and MATH 266.
 Co-requisite: MATH 267.
-Corequisite: MATH-267.
-Code 3 course fee.
+Corequisite: MATH 267.
+Code 5 course fee.